Allisonwonderlax13/https-github.com-obsproject-obs-studio./Build-for-Windows-ARM64.md

 3. Virtual Camera is not included, yet.
 4. Video Source is not available, unless there's a good enough mingw toolchain targeting ARM64 Windows, AND the VideoLAN is willing to use it.
 5. There is no installer available, yet.
+6. There is no hardware encoding, yet.
+Neither Microsoft nor Qualcomm released any documentation on this topic.

 Windows ARM64 binary build can be found here: https://github.com/tommyvct/obs-studio/releases